MateiSarivan/MandelbrotSet/README.md

 # Installation

+It is assumed the latest conda and python versions are used.

 ## Option 1

 a) In an anaconda terminal execute (you may want to use a virtual environment <see b)>):